 All Class Reunion/Hall of Fame Induction Ceremony

-The 2019 All Class Reunion and Hall of Fame Induction Ceremony will be held on Saturday, October 19 at Belton High School in conjunction with the Belton High School Homecoming Weekend.
-Date and location to be determined soon!
+The 2019 All Class Reunion and Hall of Fame Induction Ceremony will be held on Saturday, October 19 at Belton High School in conjunction with Homecoming Weekend.

 All classes welcome as we celebrate together with a special congratulations to the Class of 1969.